*Program has been approved for delivery by the registrar of the Private Training Institutions Branch (PTIB)

 Choose Sterling College to gain the relevant skills required to pursue careers in the computer-aided design and interactive media industries.
 Our programs reflect current market trends and our facilities come equipped with the tools and equipment you need to fully immerse yourself in a world of creativity.

-Students with no experience start with our Foundations program, which provides students the opportunity to explore all elements of design, technology, and applied art in order to determine which career path they want to follow.
+Students with no experience start with our Diploma in Creative Technologies program, which provides students the opportunity to explore all elements of design, technology, and applied art in order to determine which career path they want to follow.

-Graduates of our Foundation program or other equivalent post-secondary programs will embark on a one year (with no work experience) or two year (with work experience) journey that will have them focus on one of three areas: Interactive Design & Creative Technologies, Graphic Design, or Industrial (computer-aided) Design.
+Graduates of our Diploma in Creative Technologies program or other equivalent post-secondary programs will embark on a one year (with no work experience) or two year (with work experience) journey that will have them focus on one of three areas: Graphic Design, Industrial Design, or Interactive Media & Creative Technology.

-Graduates of Sterling College Creative Technology programs are positioned to enter careers as creative directors, production artists, mobile app developers, and graphic, layout or web designers to name a few.
+Graduates of Sterling College Creative Technologies programs are positioned to enter careers as creative directors, production artists, mobile app developers, and graphic, layout or web designers to name a few.